TheJuanAndOnly99/it-academy/1.5/readme.md

 ## Usage
 1. Modify (or create) the `.env` file in the root of the repository with your desired password for encryption.
 Make sure to keep the password secure as it will be used for encryption and decryption.
 2. Open the `1.5-nivel-3.js` file in a code editor.
-3. Update the `filePath` variable with the path to the input file that you want to encode, encrypt, and decrypt.
+3. Update the `filePath` variable with the path to the input file that you want to encode, encrypt, and decrypt (please note the file must be placed inside the `1.5` directory and follow conventional naming standards).
+You can also run the code in the `1.5-nivel-1.sj` file to create a `test.js` file.
+You can also manually create a `test.js` file inside the `1.5` directory.
 4. Run the code using the command `node 1.5-nivel-3.js` in your terminal or command prompt.
     - The first time the code is run it will create two new files encoded in Hex and Base64 respectively.
     - The second time the code is run it will encrypt the encoded files using the AES-192-CBC algorithm.